SRGSSR/srgdataprovider-ios/docs/GETTING_STARTED.md

 ### Pagination

-Setting `triggeredBy` enables pagination support and lets you control when a new page of results must be loaded.
+Setting `paginatedBy` enables pagination support and lets you control when a new page of results must be loaded.
 Note that a publisher for which pagination has been enabled will only complete once all pages of results have been exhausted.

 #### Triggers